-- (13) An offer to settle which has not been withdrawn may be accepted at any time before the trial commences. - (14) An offer may be accepted only by delivering a written notice of Acceptance of Offer in Form 67.
+- (13) An offer to settle which has not been withdrawn may be accepted at any time before the trial commences. - (14) An offer may be accepted only by delivering a written notice of acceptance in Form 67.

 Acceptance must be unconditional